 - Experience supervising volunteers

 - Proficient in using computers (word processing, email, internet, twitter, etc)

 - A valid driver’s license with easy access to reliable vehicle

-- Current, valid Standard First Aid preferred
+- Current, valid Standard First Aid

 - Space to store tools and activity supplies, though not necessary, ideal